DPDK/dpdk/doc/guides/cryptodevs/aesni_mb.rst

 * Cipher only is not supported.
 * Only in-place is currently supported (destination address is the same as source address).
 * Only supports session-oriented API implementation (session-less APIs are not supported).
-*  Not performance tuned.

 Installation
 ------------

-To build DPDK with the AESNI_MB_PMD the user is required to download the mult- buffer library from `here <https://downloadcenter.intel.com/download/22972>`_ and compile it on their user system before building DPDK.
-When building the multi-buffer library it is necessary to have YASM package installed and also requires the overriding of YASM path when building, as a path is hard coded in the Makefile of the release package.
+To build DPDK with the AESNI_MB_PMD the user is required to download the mult- buffer library from `here <https://github.com/01org/intel-ipsec-mb>`_ and compile it on their user system before building DPDK.

 .. code-block:: console

-	make YASM=/usr/bin/yasm
+	make

 Initialization
 --------------